 Author: Pavel Chumachenko, Software Engineer

 SugarCRM is intrinsically very powerful tool.
 However, it may become even more efficient when properly customized.
-So, we proceed with our topic of SugarCRM customization, and today’s article is aimed at SugarCRM administrators.
+So, we proceed with our topic of SugarCRM customization, and today’s tutorial is aimed at SugarCRM administrators.
 It provides the necessary concept of how the operation of the Global Search mechanism is arranged.
-It also constitutes the instruction for setting up the quick search prior to its first launch.
+It also constitutes the guide for setting up the quick search prior to its first launch.

-The material presented in this article assumes that you already have an installed SugarCRM product, an expanded ElasticSearch, and an account with administrative access.
+The material presented in this customization tutorial assumes that you already have an installed SugarCRM product, an expanded ElasticSearch, and an account with administrative access.

-In writing the article, the following software was used:
+In writing the tutorial, the following software was used: